 6. Proper big bag dispersal

-If, however, you insist on using a big travel bag, make sure to know how your travel gear must be dispersed.
+If, however, you insist on using a big travel bag, make sure to know how to properly disperse your bag.

 7. A DIY portable stove

 Turn any can of soda into a functional portable stove, with this cool travel hack.Trust me, it works like a charm.

 A foldable gas-type burner in a tripod stand that can support pots & pans up to 5 person capacity.
 It's made from stainless steel and can be transported without any hassle.